mohdfurkan01/js_codespace/08_events/4-events.md

 # For clientX:

 If you click near the left side of the screen, clientX will be a small number (e.g., 0, 15, 20).
-As you click further to the right, the value of clientX increases (e.g., 100, 730, 1145).
+As you click further to the right, the value of clientX increases (e.g. 100, 730, 1145).

 it helps you know where the mouse pointer is on the screen when something happens!